DongqiFu/L-MEGA/README.md

 This repository is for the KDD'2020 paper "Local Motif Clustering on Time-Evolving Graphs".

 ## Functionality
-Given the seed node, user-specified motif, and necessary hyperparameters, L-MEGA is able to produce a local cluster near the given seed node and denselt connected by the given motifs.
+Given a seed node, a user-specified motif, and necessary hyperparameters, L-MEGA is able to produce a local cluster near the given seed node and densely connected by the given motifs.

 ## Package Required
 - numpy 1.14.6